Tasuki Cross

 In English, tasuki just means 'sash' and a single sash worn by a beauty queen, a campaigning politician or a marathon runner, is also called a tasuki.

-A famous long distance marathon races in Japan is the ekiden, a relay race over the New Year holiday by competing university teams.
+A famous long distance marathon race in Japan is the ekiden, a relay race over the New Year holiday by competing university teams.
 Eki means 'station' and a runner from each team runs from one 'station' to the next, where he hands over the team tasuki to the next team member.
 If a runner retires from exhaustion or injury, or is more than twenty minutes slower than the leader at the handover station, then the whole team is retired.

 It's a tough race, not so much because of the length or the hills, but because of the mental pressure.